DavidsonCollege/eCDN/README.md

 oracle-cloud | logos and icons used in Oracle HCM and other Oracle Cloud services eCards | images used in the Send Card Kuali application that sends eCards.
-These images are referenced in the HTML mailer external-apps | non-Davidson application logos (facebook, twitter, zendesk, etc)
+These images are referenced in the HTML mailer external-apps | non-Davidson application logos (facebook, twitter, zendesk, etc) ai-innovation | logos and icons for AI Innovation Initiative

 ### Usage